kwiktec/sendts/README.md

 ### Feedback and tickets

 We will appreciate you feedback or any contribution to our app.
 Please create a ticket in case of any question.

+### Contribution

+Code must be formatted with Artistic Style Utility: http://astyle.sourceforge.net/

+Astyle is command-line utility and you have to use such options to format:
+./astyle kwik_udp_send.c -p -c -xC110 -xe -k3